dylanwal/chem_analysis/README.md

 ## Contributing

-Contributions are welcomed!
+Let's be honest, that are bugs in the code!
+Pointing them out are much appreciated, and solutions are double appreciated!

+Got a new data type, new algorithm, analysis, etc.?
+New contributions are welcomed!
 Best practice is to open an issue with your idea, and I will let you know if it is a good fit for the project.
 If you are interested in helping code the addition please mention that as well.